 Whether you have grounds for a premises liability claim, and how much you can expect to recover in monetary damages from the case, depends on many factors.
 You should contact the experienced premises liability attorneys at Powell Law to evaluate your case and determine if you have a viable claim.
 Don’t delay talking to a lawyer.
 Premises liability lawsuits are subject to a two-year time limitation, known as a statute of limitations.
 The clock starts ticking on the date of the injury, and after it runs out, you forfeit your right to sue.

 Also, you may be approached by the defendant’s insurance company with an offer to settle your case before you’ve had the chance to talk to a lawyer.
 It is likely that if they are making you an offer, they know you have a good case and they want to settle it for far less than what it’s really worth.
 Our advice is don’t talk to any insurance company representatives and don’t sign anything.
 Your best course of action is to hire an experienced premises liability attorney and let your lawyer do the talking.

 While you may choose to pay your attorney on an hourly basis, most premises injury lawyers handle cases on a contingent fee basis, which means that any fees are paid only after the case ends in a jury verdict or out-of-court settlement.
 If you don’t win, you don’t pay any fees.
 Most of our clients choose the contingent fee arrangement.
 Your attorney at Powell Law will explain the details and answer any questions you may have when you come in for an evaluation of your case.

-If you or a family member has been injured by a fall due to hazardous conditions on someone else’s property, and you believe you may have a premises liability claim, contact us TODAY for a FREE evaluation of your case.
+If you or a family member has been injured by hazardous conditions on someone else’s property, and believe you may have a premises liability claim, contact us TODAY for a FREE evaluation of your case.
 Remember, you don’t pay any fees unless we win.